 For more details on current courses, please visit the Book of Module website at UCC and remember to Select Semester 2 for Spring Semester.

 There is only 3 day, 2 night overnight excursion to the Ring of Kerry that is a part of the study abroad program fee.
 Other program excursions are organized through the Iona Society or the International Office for an additional fee.

 Students live in furnished Apartments 5 minutes to UCC and a 15-20 minute walk to downtown.
 Students will stay in combination with other CSB or SJU students and other visiting students to UCC.
-Amenities in the apartments included wireless Internet, laundry, and kitchen facilities.
+Amenities in the apartments included wireless Internet and kitchen facilities.
 Coin Laundry is available on-site.